-For many of us, our jobs play an important part of our lives.
-From feeding the family, paying the bills and putting a roof over our heads, to funding adventures and giving us a sense of purpose, working is very much a part of our society.
-But the thing to remember is that it’s only one part of our life.
+For many of us, our jobs play an important part in our lives.
+From feeding the family and paying the bills to funding adventures and giving us a sense of purpose, building a career is very much a part of our society.
+But it’s important to remember it’s only one part of our lives.

-It may feed into many, many aspects, but having a good work/life balance is key to living a healthy, happy life.
-It gives us time to get away from the stressors of our role, to socialise, build relationships, make memories and most importantly, to take a break.
+Having a good work/life balance is key to living a healthy, happy life.
+It gives us time to de-stress, to socialise, build meaningful relationships, make memories and most importantly, to relax.

 What is work/life balance?

-While the general definition is clear, it’s not quite so simple.
-Work/life balance will vary from person to person, depending on our very different lives.
+While the general definition is clear, in reality, it’s not quite so simple to maintain.
+Work/life balance will vary from person to person, depending on our lifestyles as a whole.
 Age, for example, can make your balance different to a colleague or a friend.

-If you’re in your twenties… Or even early thirties, you may be more focused on building a career.
-Your early twenties may be more dedicated to building skills and knowledge, and having fun.
-As you grow older and are more settled in your job, your priorities may start to shift.
-You may start thinking about building a family, as well as career progression.
+If you’re entering the start of your career, perhaps in your early twenties you may be more dedicated to building skills, knowledge, career progression and having fun.
+As you grow older and are more settled in your job, it’s a common pattern that your priorities start to shift.
+You may start thinking about building a family, as well as career progression or maintaining your career.

-If you’re in your sixties… Your focus may have shifted from work, to other aspects of your life.
-You may have spent a large part of your life building your career and raising a family, and now you may be thinking about more personal goals and activities, holidays and other things that you weren’t able to do previously.
+If you’re stable and established in your career, hypothetically in your fifties it’s common your focus may have shifted from work to other aspects of your life.
+You may have spent a large part of your life building your career alongside raising a family; now thoughts are turning towards more personal goals and activities, holidays and other things that you weren’t able to do previously.